Report: Silver Creek woman assaulted train engineer with machete

-A Silver Creek woman remained in jail without bond Wednesday afternoon, accused of assaulting a train driver with a machete.
+A Silver Creek woman accused of assaulting a train driver with a machete remained in jail without bond Wednesday.

 According to Floyd County Jail reports/warrants: